NamsyJay/BupaGP/README.md

         # For consistency regardless of the application, we use variables.
         - Head To settings and change the General name to `job`.
         - In the Query section, Grafana has a built-in function called label values                          `lables_values(job)`
-        - It scans evry metric named `job`.
+        - It scans every metric named `job`.
         - There is a preview section at the base of the variable > edit.

 ### Total Requests